reinaldoarrosi/fileupload/README.md

 <table>
 <tr><th>options</th><th>description</th><th>default</th></tr>
 <tr><td>url(string)</td><td>default url to use when uploading files</td><td>null (no default URL)</td></tr>
-<tr><td>extras(object)</td><td>object in a 'key-value' format that will be sent to the server for EVERY file being uploaded by the uploadQueue. see fileupload.FileEx.upload parameters for more info</td></tr>
+<tr><td>extras(object)</td><td>object in a 'key-value' format that will be sent to the server for EVERY file being uploaded by the uploadQueue. see mOxie.File extensions _upload_ method parameters for more info</td></tr>
 </table>

 ###methods

 ####addFile(key, file, [options])
 Adds a file to the queue.
-Parameter 'options' is the same as the one used in fileupload.FileEx.upload method.<br>
+Parameter 'options' is the same as the one used in mOxie.File extensions _upload_ method.<br>
 __Returns__: nothing

 ####removeFile(key)